guettli/programming-guidelines/README.md

     WHERE expired = True)
 ```
 I can translate this to human language easily: Select all products, which
-belong to a category which has expired.
+belong to a category that has expired.

 ### Use all features PostgreSQL does offer